Skip to main content

 • Gentler on the skin and eyes:

-• The chlorine produced in salt water pools is milder, resulting in reduced skin and eye irritation.
+• The milder chlorine production reduces skin and eye irritation.

-• Swimmers can enjoy a more comfortable swimming experience without the stinging sensation or redness often associated with chlorine pools.
+• Swimmers experience greater comfort without the typical stinging or redness of chlorine pools.

 • Lower maintenance and cost savings in the long run:

-• Continuous chlorine generation eliminates the need for regular manual dosing of chemicals.
+• Automated chlorine generation eliminates the need for manual chemical dosing.

 • Reduced chlorine smell and irritation:

-• The distinct “chlorine smell” associated with traditional pools is less noticeable in salt water pools.
+• The typical chlorine odor is less pronounced in salt water pools.

-• Diminished risk of skin and respiratory irritation.
+• Lower risk of skin and respiratory irritation.

 Disadvantages of salt water pools: